mertcloud/CDE_vHoL/README.md

 Snapshot Row(snapshot_id=362831684775421239) total count: 6819 vs. unique [customer_id, VIN] count: 6667
 ```

-### Revert the Table to an Uncorrupted State
+### Options for Reverting the Table to an Uncorrupted State

-> **Note** <br>
-> For the remainder of the workshop, executing the below is optional and not required.
-You can ignore the duplicates for now, as we will re-run the full pipeline in the next section.

 Thanks to Iceberg there are new and safer options to address this issue, depending on the business needs.
+Note that executing any of the below options is not required for the rest of the workshop to work as intended.

 * **Option A**: If having access to the latest batch is not critical, you can revert the table to the state before the second batch insert.
 This is done in Iceberg using the Spark rollback procedure: